awsdocs/amazon-workmail-administration-guide/doc_source/add_new_organization.md

 1. On the **Standard setup** screen, for **Available Directories**, select your existing directory\.
 **Note**
 If you have an on\-premises Active Directory with Microsoft Exchange and an AWS AD Connector, choose **Enable interoperability** on the **Interoperability with Microsoft Exchange** screen\.
 Interoperability allows you to minimize disruption to your users as you migrate mailboxes to Amazon WorkMail, or use Amazon WorkMail for a subset of your corporate mailboxes\.
 For more information, see [Interoperability between Amazon WorkMail and Microsoft Exchange](https://docs.aws.amazon.com/workmail/latest/adminguide/interoperability.html)\.
+Amazon WorkMail does not currently support managed Microsoft Active Directory directory services that are shared with multiple accounts\.

 1. For **Master keys**, select a master key\.
 You can either select the default master key or create a custom master key in AWS Key Management Service\.
 **Note**